gerixx/jcodeddi/README.md

 An application context is represented by a named `Injection` instance.
 The dependency injector named 'myapp' is created with `Injector.getContext("myapp")`.
 Beans of an application context are always referenced by their classes.

-Its `Dependency` members are the deputies for the referred service beans during compilation.
-The 'magic' happens when a bean like `A` is instantiated by the injector, then also its `Dependency` fields are instantiated.
+The setup of the graph and the implicit injection happens as soon as the client bean `A` (see above) is instantiated by the injector.
-Every `Dependency` object instantiates the referenced service bean and stores it, this results in a cascading creation of the complete dependency graph with root bean `A` when executing `...makeBeans(A.class)`.
+The constructor of `A` instantiates its `Dependency` members `b, c`, which act as a proxy to the service bean.

-`Dependency<B> b` acts as a proxy and returns with `b.get()` the service bean `B`.
+With that `Dependency<B> b` returns with `b.get()` the service bean object of type `B`.

-The `Dependency` constructor requires as first argument the client bean as type of the interface `Dependent`, and second the service class.
+The `Dependency` constructor expects as first argument the client bean as type of the interface `Dependent`, it is internally used to track the dependencies of every bean.

-`Injector#makeBeans(clz)` creates the dependency graph and starts recursive instantiation of all beans beginning with `clz`.
+Second constructor argument is the class of the service bean, it is used to retrieve the service bean from the injector.
+Every service bean in turn can implement interface `Dependent` and declaring `Dependency` members and so forth.
+This results in a cascading creation of the complete dependency graph with root bean `A` when `Injector.getContext("myapp").makeBeans(A.class)` is executed, see also [Wikipedia: Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).

-When using the `Injector` API every bean can be addressed by its class.
-For example to retrieve bean `A` use `Injector.getContext("myapp").getBean(A.class);`.
+Within the `Injector` is every bean identified by its class.
+For example to retrieve bean `A` use
+`Injector.getContext("myapp").getBean(A.class);`.

 ## IoC

 Lambdas can be used for construction and the lifecycle of beans.

-An optional bean construction `Supplier` can be defined for its class or interface (see also JUnit tests with interfaces).
+An optional bean construction `Supplier` can be defined for its class or interface (see also [lifecycle](#lifecycle-of-beans) example).
 With that no reflection is needed to create objects.
-Java compact profiles can omit reflection, in that case for every bean a construction supplier has to be defined, see also [JCP](https://www.oracle.com/java/technologies/javase-embedded/compact-profiles-overview.html).
+For example Java compact profiles can omit reflection completely, in that case for every bean a construction supplier has to be defined, see also [JCP](https://www.oracle.com/java/technologies/javase-embedded/compact-profiles-overview.html).
-If not defined, default constructors are used for creating beans using `Class#newInstance()`.
+If not defined, the default constructor of a bean is invoked using `Class#newInstance()`.

 Example: